 2017-2018 Call for Research Fellows

-The Center is offering 6-month fellowships to support impactful research on important gaming regulatory issues.
+The Center is offering up to three 6-month nonresident fellowships to support impactful research on important gambling regulatory issues.
 These fellowships will be awarded on a competitive basis via a peer review process.
-Submission dates for 2017-2018 will be announced soon.
+The submission deadline is September 1, 2017.
+Early submissions are encouraged.
+It is expected that the fellowship position will commence on October 1, 2017 and end on April 1, 2018.

 2016-2017 Research Fellows Appointed